Don't Let Water Cause a School Closure with Automated Water Leak Monitoring

 • Precluding water to stand in air conditioning units or refrigerator drip pans

 While some water leaks are obvious with water pouring down walls, leaks caused by high humidity levels can lead to moisture issues going unnoticed for an extended period of time.
-Facility managers can continuously monitor for the presence of water across their school campus with devices like a OneVue Sense Temperature and Humidity monitoring solution, which issues audible and visual alarms when out-of-range conditions are detected and immediately alerts the appropriate person via email, text or phone call.
+Facility managers can continuously monitor for the presence of water across their school campus with devices like a OneVue Sense® Temperature and Humidity monitoring solution, which issues audible and visual alarms when out-of-range conditions are detected and immediately alerts the appropriate person via email, text, or phone call.
 Another option is the OneVue Sense Water Leak monitoring solution, which provides real-time alerts of any signs of unwanted moisture.
-The networked detectors can send alarms through text, email or phone, as well as sound a local alert for anyone in or near the room.
-Backed by the Primex OneVue® software platform, the water leak monitoring solution also provides comprehensive monitoring reports that can be quickly and easily generated from any desktop or mobile device.
+The networked detectors can send alarms through text, email, or phone, as well as sound a local alert for anyone in or near the impacted area.
+Backed by the OneVue® Software platform, all monitoring solutions provide comprehensive monitoring reports that can be quickly and easily generated from any desktop or mobile device with internet access.

-With the OneVue system in place, education facility mangers can be made aware of moisture, which can be particularly critical for difficult-to-monitor places before the issue compounds into a significant problem.
+With OneVue Sense solutions in place, education facility mangers can be made aware of moisture, which can be particularly critical for difficult-to-monitor places before the issue compounds into a significant problem.

-For more information about how you can help strengthen your school's moisture and water leak detection, visit www.primexinc.com/education.
+For more information about how you can help strengthen your school's moisture and water leak detection, contact us today.

 Subscribe to the blog